 String Lights are Simple, and Simple is What Customers Want

-Event lighting can be a pretty complex subject.
+Event lighting can be a complex subject.
 You’ll see everything from small candles on folding tables to elaborate laser light shows more breathtaking than a Radiohead concert.
-But it’s rare clients booking weddings or birthday parties will want anything like that, so we’re not going to get into complex DMX lighting rigs or fog machines here.
+But it’s rare that clients booking weddings or birthday parties will want anything like that, so we’re not going to get into complex DMX lighting rigs or fog machines here.

 Let’s Learn How to Hang Outdoor String Lights

 Pole tents don’t have internal framing, so you’ll need to attach your globe string lights to the sidewall ropes.
-Alternatively, you could run string or rope between the tent poles and hang your lights from there.
+Alternatively, you might run string or rope between the tent poles and hang your lights from there.
 Just be careful not to interfere with the tent’s structural integrity.

 How (and Where) to Hang String Lights Strategically